Optimal Stochastic Non-smooth Non-convex Optimization through Online-to-Non-convex Conversion: Definitions and Setup

 \subsection{$(\delta,\epsilon)$-Stationary Points}

 Now, let us define our notion of $(\delta,\epsilon)$-stationary point.
-This definition is essentially the same as used in \cite{zhang2020complexity, davis2021gradient, tian2022finite}.
-It is in fact mildly more stringent since we require an ``unbiasedness'' condition in order to make eventual connections to second-order smooth objectives easier. \begin{Definition} A point $\bx$ is an $(\delta,\epsilon)$-stationary point of an almost-everywhere differentiable function $F$ if there is a finite subset $\bgamma$ of the ball of radius $\delta$ centered at $\bx$ such that for $\by$ selected uniformly at random from $\bgamma$, $\E[\by]=\bx$ and $\|\E[\nabla F(\bz)]\|\le \epsilon$. \end{Definition}
+This definition is essentially the same as used in \citet{zhang2020complexity, davis2021gradient, tian2022finite}.
+It is in fact mildly more stringent since we restrict to distributions of finite support and require an ``unbiasedness'' condition in order to make eventual connections to second-order smooth objectives easier. \begin{Definition} A point $\bx$ is an $(\delta,\epsilon)$-stationary point of an almost-everywhere differentiable function $F$ if there is a finite subset $\bgamma$ of the ball of radius $\delta$ centered at $\bx$ such that for $\by$ selected uniformly at random from $\bgamma$, $\E[\by]=\bx$ and $\|\E[\nabla F(\bz)]\|\le \epsilon$. \end{Definition}

 As a counterpart to this definition, we also define: \begin{Definition} Given a point $\bx$, a number $\delta>0$ and a almost-everywhere differentiable function $F$, define

 \end{Definition}